“Intelligence is the ability to adapt to change.”

-Thankfully, outdoor activities, like kayaking and hiking, allow you to avoid the “thee C’s” — (en)closed spaces, crowds, and close-contact activities.
+Thankfully, outdoor activities allow you to avoid the “thee C’s” — (en)closed spaces, crowds, and close-contact activities.
 Outdoor activities are also considered beneficial to your physical, social, and mental well-being.
 Let’s go play outside!

 Quote: Stephen Hawking

 However, be aware that by visiting Woods & Waters and/or participating in an activity or rental, you and your party knowingly and voluntarily assume all risks related to exposure to COVID-19.

 According to the Center for Disease Control (CDC), COVID-19 is a highly infectious disease spread most commonly through respiratory droplets and particles produced when an infected person exhales, talks, vocalizes, sneezes, or coughs and can lead to severe illness and death — regardless of vaccination status.
 The highly transmissible disease can be spread by people who have no symptoms or are unaware they are infected.
 Particles containing the virus can travel more than 6 feet, especially indoors.

 There is an inherent risk of exposure to COVID-19 in any public or private place where people are present.

 Your activity may include participants outside your group — please let us know if you, or a member of your party, have a health condition that might be of concern if part of a mixed cohort.

 Preventing the transmission of the coronavirus might be out of our control.